redouane-dziri/deep-music-classification/README.md

 ## Timeline

-- by 11/21: write the model and debug training on the sample data (fit until overfit, and try to extract as much info as possible from the data)
 - by 11/28: train models on whole data, monitor, tune (also using keras-tuner?), save the models
 - by 12/05: short presentation of what was accomplished and what’s left, start writing report
 - by 12/12: evaluate in detail like in paper, plot graph like theirs